-Minor Spills

-- Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - Control personal contact with the substance, by using protective equipment. - ▶ Contain and absorb spill with sand, earth, inert material or vermiculite.
+Minor Spills Slippery when spilt.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Major Spills Slippery when spilt.
+Moderate hazard.
+Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.

-Major Spills

-Moderate hazard

-- ▶ Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves.